Code-Institute-Submissions/MSP1-1/README.md

 5. The page will automatically refresh.
 6. Scroll back down through the page to locate the now published site [link](https://github.com/niallfitzg/MSP1) in the "GitHub Pages" section.

+The project was coded at GitPod, whereby commits were pushed to Github frequently using the following methodology:
+-   git add . (to add allfiles)
+-   git commit -m "descriptive commit message"
+-   git push  (to push to repository)

 ## Credits

 ### Code

 -   [Bootstrap5](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
 -   [Scrollspy](Bootstrap 5 Scrollspy from  https://getbootstrap.com/docs/5.0/components/scrollspy/-->): Bootstrap Scollspy functionality to allow Nav Items to Highlight depending on page position